catalyzeio/stratum-docs/guides/php-mysql.md

 ### Developing locally
 To run the example application locally, you can use the Homestead vagrant image which is pretty easy to setup.
 You can find more information on [Homestead here](https://laravel.com/docs/5.0/homestead).

-## Associate environment to application
+## Initialize your repository to your code service
-We need to associate your Datica environment to your Laravel application.
+We need to initialize your Datica code service to your Laravel application.
 To do this you need to use [git](https://git-scm.com/) and the [Compliant Cloud CLI](https://github.com/daticahealth/cli).

 Using a command line, navigate to a working copy of your application, or fork the [example php application](https://github.com/catalyzeio/php-example-app), and run the following commands:

 ```
-# datica associate MyHealthApp-Production app01
+# If you have not signed in with the cli yet
+$ datica init
 Username:
 Password:
+# will prompt you to pick an environment and code service you have access to
 "datica" remote added.

-#
+# If you have signed in already:
+$ datica -E MyHealthApp-Production git-remote add app01
+"datica" remote added.
 ```

 The [Compliant Cloud CLI](https://github.com/daticahealth/cli) added a git remote to your local repo so you can now push code to your environment on Datica.